 Additionally, the data architecture is being set up to accommodate more BEDs and their associated data in 2014.
 This includes having the data readily available is ODSS and STOQS.

+The BED design provides two methods of communication.
+The instrument contains a Homer beacon, which can be interrogated at any time to establish the position of the instrument and a modem that awakes on the hour which can be commanded to transmit the event and engineering data.